mberetvas/ProcessInspector/README.md

     ```shell
     python process_location_finder.py

-The script will retrieve the list of running processes and their file locations.
+The script will retrieve the list of running processes and their file locations, this list will be saved as a text file in the same folder as the script is located.

 ### Contributing